-However, only operators that define a contiguous range of values such as \$eq, \$gt, \$gte, \$lte, and \$beginsWith (but not \$ne) can be used as the basis of a query that can make efficient use of a json index.
-You should include at least one of these in a selector, or consider using a text index if greater flexibility is required.
+However, only equality operators such as \$eq, \$gt, \$gte, \$lt, and \$lte (but not \$ne) can be used as the basis of a query.
+You should include at least one of these in a selector.

 For example, if you try to perform a query that attempts to match all documents that have a field called afieldname containing a value that begins with the letter A, this will trigger a warning because no index could be used and the database performs a full scan of the primary index: